fastlane/docs/docs/actions/sonar.md

   `project_name` | The name of the project that gets displayed on the sonar report page.
 Must either be specified here or inside the sonar project configuration file |
   `project_version` | The project's version that gets displayed on the sonar report page.
 Must either be specified here or inside the sonar project configuration file |
   `sources_path` | Comma-separated paths to directories containing source files.
 Must either be specified here or inside the sonar project configuration file |
-  `project_language` | Language key, e.g. objc |
-  `source_encoding` | Used encoding of source files, e.g., UTF-8 |
+  `exclusions` | Comma-separated paths to directories to be excluded from the analysis | `project_language` | Language key, e.g. objc | `source_encoding` | Used encoding of source files, e.g., UTF-8 |
   `sonar_runner_args` | Pass additional arguments to sonar-scanner.
 Be sure to provide the arguments with a leading `-D` e.g. FL_SONAR_RUNNER_ARGS="-Dsonar.verbose=true" |